-\textbf{Prompt Engineering.} Recent studies have shown that retrieval performance is highly sensitive to how an LLM is instructed~\cite{zhang2025scientific}.
-The initial breakthrough in few-shot learning demonstrated that LLMs can perform tasks using in-context exemplars without gradient updates~\cite{fewshotlearners}.
+\textbf{Prompt Engineering.} Recent studies have shown that retrieval performance is highly sensitive to how an LLM is instructed~\citep{zhang2025scientific}.
+The initial breakthrough in few-shot learning demonstrated that LLMs can perform tasks using in-context exemplars without gradient updates~\citep{fewshotlearners}.
 However, traditional few-shot approaches struggled with complex reasoning tasks.
-This limitation was addressed by Chain-of-Thought (CoT) prompting, which enhances reasoning by guiding LLMs through intermediate natural language reasoning steps~\cite{chainofthought}.
-The Reasoning and Acting (ReAct) framework further improves reliability by allowing LLMs to plan and execute reasoning steps iteratively, reducing hallucination~\cite{reactLLM}.
-Building on this, the Tree-of-Thoughts (ToT) framework enables LLMs to explore and evaluate multiple reasoning paths to select the next step~\cite{treeofthought}.
+This limitation was addressed by Chain-of-Thought (CoT) prompting, which enhances reasoning by guiding LLMs through intermediate natural language reasoning steps~\citep{chainofthought}.
+The Reasoning and Acting (ReAct) framework further improves reliability by allowing LLMs to plan and execute reasoning steps iteratively, reducing hallucination~\citep{reactLLM}.
+Building on this, the Tree-of-Thoughts (ToT) framework enables LLMs to explore and evaluate multiple reasoning paths to select the next step~\citep{treeofthought}.

-\textbf{LLMs for Ranking.} LLMs have also demonstrated strong potential as zero-shot rankers in IR, typically categorized into pointwise, pairwise, and listwise approaches~\cite{LLMZeroShotRankers}.
-Listwise methods, such as RankGPT, are often preferred for their balance between effectiveness and efficiency, but they face key challenges including limited input length and sensitivity to document order~\cite{chatgptLLMRerank}.
-TourRank introduces a multi-stage grouping and tournament strategy to handle large candidate sets and improve robustness to input ordering~\cite{tourrankLLM}.
-Similarly, Pairwise Ranking Prompting simplifies the comparison process, allowing moderately sized LLMs to achieve state-of-the-art performance~\cite{LLMTextRerankPairwiseRanking}.
-Generally, well-instructed LLMs have demonstrated superior ranking performance compared to state-of-the-art supervised systems on major benchmarks such as TREC-DL and BEIR~\cite{chatgptLLMRerank}.
-However, existing unsupervised methods remain constrained by LLMs' token limits when applied to long and dense financial texts~\cite{zhao2024docmath}.
+\textbf{LLMs for Ranking.} LLMs have also demonstrated strong potential as zero-shot rankers in IR, typically categorized into pointwise, pairwise, and listwise approaches~\citep{LLMZeroShotRankers}.
+Listwise methods, such as RankGPT, are often preferred for their balance between effectiveness and efficiency, but they face key challenges including limited input length and sensitivity to document order~\citep{chatgptLLMRerank}.
+TourRank introduces a multi-stage grouping and tournament strategy to handle large candidate sets and improve robustness to input ordering~\citep{tourrankLLM}.
+Similarly, Pairwise Ranking Prompting introduces pairwise comparison of output with linear complexity~\citep{LLMTextRerankPairwiseRanking}.
+Generally, well-instructed LLMs have demonstrated superior ranking performance compared to state-of-the-art supervised systems on major benchmarks such as TREC-DL and BEIR~\citep{chatgptLLMRerank}.
+However, existing unsupervised methods remain constrained by LLMs' token limits when applied to long and dense financial texts~\citep{zhao2024docmath}.